sam2800ml/PyTorch/Phase1_Fundametals/QuickStart/Readme.md

 ### Why FashionMNIST?
 FashionMNIST is a great starting point for beginners in PyTorch as it provides a straightforward image classification problem with manageable complexity.

-Feel free to check the full implementation in my GitHub repository: [GitHub Link]

 Let me know your thoughts or improvements you’d suggest!